Yael Tauman Kalai: Education and career

 Kalai graduated from the Hebrew University of Jerusalem in 1997.
-She worked with Adi Shamir at the Weizmann Institute of Science, earning a master's degree there in 2001, and then moved to the Massachusetts Institute of Technology, where she completed her PhD in 2006 with Shafi Goldwasser as her doctoral advisor.
-She did postdoctoral study at Microsoft Research and the Weizmann Institute before becoming a faculty member at the Georgia Institute of Technology.
-She took a permanent position at Microsoft Research in 2008.
+She earned a master's degree in 2001 at the Weizmann Institute of Science, working with Adi Shamir, and then completed a PhD advised by Shafi Goldwasser at MIT in 2006.
+After postdoctoral study at Microsoft Research and the Weizmann Institute, she became a faculty member at the Georgia Institute of Technology.
+She took a permanent position at Microsoft Research in 2008 and became a professor at MIT in 2024.
 She serves on the Scientific Advisory Board for the Institute for Computational and Experimental Research in Mathematics (ICERM).

 Contributions

 Kalai is known for co-inventing ring signatures, which has become a key component of numerous systems such as Cryptonote and Monero (cryptocurrency).
 Subsequently, together with her advisor Shafi Goldwasser, she demonstrated an insecurity in the widely used Fiat–Shamir heuristic.
 Her work on delegating computation has applications to cloud computing.